BSNL: BSNL Mobile

 BSNL Mobile is a major provider of GSM network services under the brand names CellOne and BSNL all over India.
-It has wide network coverage in both urban and rural areas of India.
+It has a wide network coverage in both urban and rural areas of India.
 It has over 121.82 million customers across India.

 BSNL Mobile offers prepaid, postpaid services and value-added services such as Free Phone Service (FPS), India Telephone Card (Prepaid card), Account Card Calling (ACC), Virtual Private Network (VPN), Tele-voting, Premium Rate Service (PRM).
-It also offers the IPTV which enables customers to watch television through the Internet and Voice and Video Over Internet Protocol (VVoIP).
+It also offers the IPTV, which enables customers to watch television through the Internet and Voice and Video Over Internet Protocol (VVoIP).

 BSNL Landline

 BSNL Landline was launched in the early 1990s.
 It was the only fixed-line telephone service for the whole country before the New Telecom Policy was announced by the Department of Telecom in 1999.
 Only the Government-owned BSNL and MTNL were allowed to provide land-line phone services through copper wire in the country.
 BSNL Landline is the largest fixed-line telephony in India.
-It has over 9.55 million customers and 47.20% market share in the country as of 28 February 2021.
+It has over 9.55 million customers and 47.20% market share in the country as of 28-February-2021.